PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: Supplementary Technical Background

 The first one is the scaled Newton iteration, which can be found in Chapter 8.6 of \citep{higham2008functions} with different scaling schemes $\mu_k$.

-The Newton--Schulz (NS) iteration, on the other hand, does not involve any matrix inverse.
-In the implementation of \Muon, the matrix iterative polynomial coefficients in the Newton--Schulz iteration are tuned to accelerate convergence.
+The Newton--Schulz (NS) iteration (\Cref{alg:newton_schulz}), on the other hand, does not involve any matrix inverse.
+While the original Newton--Schulz iteration in \citep{higham2008functions} makes use of a cubic polynomial, a degree-5 polynomial is used in the implementation of \Muon.
+The matrix iterative polynomial coefficients in the Newton--Schulz iteration are tuned through gradient descent on heuristic objectives to accelerate convergence, given in \Cref{alg:newton_schulz_5}.

+Unfortunately, the coefficient scheme $(a,b,c)=(3.4445, -4.775, 2.0315)$ in \Cref{alg:newton_schulz_5} does not converge to the desired orthogonal polar factor, as pointed out in \citep{amsel2025polar}.
+The authors of \citep{amsel2025polar} propose the \textsc{Polar Express}, which dynamically determines the polynomial coefficients at each iteration and converges to the orthogonal polar factor super-exponentially.
+We refer readers to the paper \citep{amsel2025polar} for the full algorithmic details of the \textsc{Polar Express}.
+The concurrent work CANS \citep{grishina2025accelerating} is also developed in a similar spirit.

 The QR-based Dynamically Weighted Halley (QDWH) algorithm \citep{nakatsukasa2013stable} is a more recent algorithm based on the QR decomposition and is globally and asymptotically cubically convergent.
 Its main principle is to derive a dynamic weighting scheme for Halley's iteration, unlike the hand-picked coefficient scheme in the NS iteration in \Muon.
 It also does not involve explicit matrix inversions, and hence is less likely to suffer from numerical stability issues and minimizes the communication costs by using communication friendly matrix operations such as the QR decomposition (without pivoting).